MyPortugalHoliday.com

 By Car

 Driving offers more flexibility for exploring the surrounding region.
 The 135km journey from Lisbon takes about 90 minutes via the A1 motorway.
 To reach the town, take the A1 north from Lisbon, exit at junction 6, and then follow the N110 directly to Tomar.
-Ample free parking is usually available at the large Várzea Grande square (GPS 39.599, -8.413) near the train station, though there is also limited paid parking available closer to the Convento de Cristo entrance (GPS: 39.604, -8.417).
+Free parking is usually available at the large Várzea Grande square (GPS 39.599, -8.413) near the train station, though there is paid parking closer to the Convento de Cristo entrance (GPS: 39.604, -8.417).

 By Bus

 While possible, bus connections are less convenient than the train.
-Rede Expressos operates services from Lisbon's Sete Rios terminal, but journey times can exceed 2.5 hours and often require connections, making it a slower option for a day trip.
+Rede Expressos operates services from Lisbon's Sete Rios terminal, but journey times can exceed 2.5 hours and connections are often required, making it a slower option for a day trip.

 Tomar Compared to Other Central Portugal Day Trips

-When planning day trips in central Portugal, each town offers different attractions:
+When planning day trips in central Portugal, each town offers something different.
+Here are my honest comparisons:

 Tomar vs Óbidos: Óbidos is one of Portugal's prettiest towns, but it is relatively small and sadly always crowded with tours and day trippers.
 Tomar is almost as pretty and offers a much more authentic Portuguese experience.

-Tomar vs Coimbra: These are very different experiences.
-Coimbra is a large, bustling city with many sights associated with the university.
+Tomar vs Coimbra: Coimbra is a large, bustling city with many sights associated with the university.
 Tomar is much smaller, calmer and has fewer attractions.
-However, if you're taking a day trip from Lisbon, do you really want to visit another large city?
+However, if you are taking a day trip from Lisbon, do you really want to visit another large city?

 Tomar vs Fátima: Fátima is fantastic for the deeply religious, but for casual visitors it can seem rather bland, with huge modern complexes built for the important feast days when tens of thousands of visitors flock here.
 For most visitors, Tomar is much more charming and interesting.